user3141592/screen-generator/README.md

 #
 # If <X> or/and <Y> are not specified, defualt values of 2 and 1 are set and if only one number is given, then <X> is set and <Y> takes the default value of 2.
 #
-# Screen can be prevented from being lauched by adding the option -n.
+# Screen can be prevented from being lauched by adding the option -e.
 #
 # # EXAMPLES
 #